techidaily/site-facebook/source/_posts/accusations-facebook-targets-honest-commerce-promotion.md

  "The ad would simply display some of the information collected about the viewer which the advertising platform uses," Signal says.
 "Facebook was not into that idea."

- In a post on the[Signal Blog](https://signal.org/blog/the-instagram-ads-you-will-never-see/) , the company shared the Instagram ads that Facebook doesn't want you to see.
+ In a post on the [Signal Blog](https://signal.org/blog/the-instagram-ads-you-will-never-see/) , the company shared the Instagram ads that Facebook doesn't want you to see.
 Furthermore, Signal took to social media to share these ads as well.

 ## Facebook Responds to Signal's Move